Cigars

 Matches or Dupont?

-You can't smoke a cigar without lighting it duh, it's one of the main factors that comes after cutting the cigar.
-What's the best way to do it eh?
-You may be wondering.
-How you do it plays a crucial part in how your cigar will taste, but it's mainly down to the occasion and personal preference.
+You can’t smoke a cigar without lighting it properly.
+It’s the step that comes right after the cut, and it matters more than people think.
+How you light your cigar plays a real role in how it tastes, but ultimately it comes down to the occasion and personal preference.

-The most traditional way is to use matches.
-They burn cooler, allowing the cigar to toast gently without scorching the tobacco.
-Use long cedar or wooden matches rather than short paper ones, and let the sulphur tip burn off before bringing the flame to the foot of the cigar.
-The downside is convenience; matches struggle outdoors and can take longer to get an even light.
+The most traditional method is to use matches.
+They burn cooler, which allows the cigar to toast gently without scorching the tobacco.
+If you go this route, use long cedar or wooden matches rather than short paper ones, and always let the sulphur tip burn off before bringing the flame to the foot.
+The only downside is practicality.
+Outdoors, especially in wind, matches can be frustrating and slow to get an even light.

-Compared to using a jet flame, especially powerful ones, it can overheat the tobacco if you’re not careful.
-That can slightly char the leaf and give a bitter or ashy taste at the start, which usually fades after a few draws.
-But soft flame butane lighters like the ST Dupont Ligne 2 strike a nice balance: clean, odourless flame, steady control, and no chemical interference, as long as you use refined gas.
+Jet flames, especially powerful ones, can overheat the tobacco if you’re not careful.
+That slight charring can create a harsher or ashy start, even if it settles after a few puffs.
+A soft flame butane lighter, such as an ST Dupont Ligne 2, offers a nice middle ground: clean flame, steady control, no unwanted chemical interference, provided you’re using properly refined gas.

 On Smoke or Not?